 In Illinois, the law is found in Illinois Statutes Chapter 735, Act 5, Section 5/2-1116.
 State law is a hybrid of comparative and contributory negligence laws.
 The exact name for the rule in Illinois is the modified comparative fault rule.

-Examples of Modified Comparative Fault in a Civil Action
+Types of Comparative Negligence in a Civil Action

 In an automobile accident context, there are a variety of different ways that the modified comparative fault rules can come into play.
 The classic example is when you are hit by a speeding car, but you are not wearing a seatbelt.

 What would happen here is that the court would look to see what percent of your injuries were caused by the fact that you were not wearing a seatbelt.
-In most cases, it would be under 50% and you can recover.
+It would usually be under 50%, and you can recover.

 Modified Comparative Negligence in a Slip-and-Fall

 If your case involves a different type of personal injury, your actions will also be the subject of witness testimony and other evidence.
-The defense attorney will be trying to show that the claimant really at fault in your cause of action.
+The defense attorney will try to show that the claimant is at fault in your cause of action.

 How Comparative Negligence Works in a Negligence Action

-The way that comparative negligence works in Illinois is that the court will first determine the total amount of damage that you have suffered.
 This includes economic damages, such as damages to your personal property.
-It also includes non-economic damages such as compensatory damages.
+It also includes non-economic damages, such as compensatory damages.

-Then, the court will figure out the role that you played in the actions that led to the personal injury claim when it determines the responsible party.
+Then, the court will determine the role you played in the actions that led to the personal injury claim when it determines the responsible party.
 This will be stated in percentage terms.

 In other words, the court could decide that your actions, as the injured party, were 40% responsible for the incident.
 In that case, you will be entitled to the amount of the damage that was not your fault.
 Here, you would get 60% of the total damage amount.

-For legal advice about comparative fault in Illinois, call Rosenfeld Injury Lawyers or fill out a contact form for a free case review.
+For legal advice about comparative fault in Illinois, call a Chicago car accident lawyer from Rosenfeld Injury Lawyers or fill out a contact form for a free case review.